NASDAQ: TLRY

 Seasonality

 Our sales of craft beer and spirits generally reflect a degree of seasonality, with comparatively higher sales in the summer and the winter holiday season.
-Typically, the demand for cannabis and hemp-based products is fairly consistent throughout the calendar year, with an increase in the pre-roll cannabis category in the Canadian adult-use market during the summer months.
+Typically, the demand for cannabis is fairly consistent throughout the calendar year, with an increase in the pre-roll cannabis category in the Canadian adult-use market during the summer months.
+Additionally, the demand for our hemp-based food and wellness products is fairly consistent throughout the calendar year, with modestly higher demand for certain natural energy during the warmer months.
 Therefore, the results for any particular quarter may not be indicative of the results to be achieved for the full year.

 Environmental and Social